If you plan to file for bankruptcy, you might be worried about the effect it could have on your employment. For instance, many people wonder:

 Do you risk losing your security clearance if you file for bankruptcy?

 No federal, state, or local government agency can consider your bankruptcy when deciding whether to hire you.
-Private employers, however, aren't constrained by a similar rule, and some people find that having a bankruptcy in their past haunts them.
+Private employers, however, aren't constrained by a similar rule, and some people find that having a bankruptcy filing in their past haunts them.

 A bankruptcy filing causes problems mainly for those applying for jobs dealing with money, such as bookkeeping, accounting, and payroll.
-So how does an employer find out you filed?
+So, how does an employer find out you filed?
 Many private employers conduct credit checks on job applicants, so employers learn about bankruptcies from credit reports.

 While an employer needs your permission to run a credit check, employers can refuse to hire you if you don't consent.
 If your employer asks for this authorization, consider speaking candidly about what the employer will find.
 Being honest and upfront might outweigh any adverse discoveries.

-Did you know Nolo has been making the law easy for over fifty years?
-It's true—and we want to make sure you find what you need.
-Below you'll find more articles explaining how bankruptcy works.
+Did you know Nolo has made the law accessible for over fifty years?
+It's true, and we want to ensure you find what you need.
+Below, you'll find more articles explaining how bankruptcy works.
 And don't forget that our bankruptcy homepage is the best place to start if you have other questions!

 Our Editor's Picks for You |